bubafistah/blockchain/README.md

 # Work In Progress - Don't Use

+## Lethean Release 4.0 - DONT USE

-If you want to get involved message us on Dicsord https://discord.lt.hn .
+If you want to get involved message us on Discord https://discord.lt.hn .